chrlic/chrlic.github.io/_posts/2023-01-19-appd-mwh-otel-blog.md

 ![](<../images/mwh-otel-1/agt-coll-bck-arch.drawio.svg>)

-Img 1. -  Architectural options with agents, collectors, and different protocols
+Img 1. -  Architectural options with agents, collectors, and different protocols.

+Dotted items are out of scope of this blog, but I may cover them next time.

+## Building the lab, creating a tool

 The best learning experience for me is always hands-on.
 Therefore, I collected some sample applications in Java, .NET / C#, and Javascript / Node.js and started to use different agents, different collector configurations, different backends, and quite quickly, it got completely out of hand – so many combinations, startup scripts, etc.

 Surely, there must be a better way, I thought.
-Finally, I decided to use Kubernetes to run sample applications as microservices and to expand capabilities of my auto-instrumentation tool for AppDynamics agents described in my [previous blog](</_posts/2023-01-02-appd-mwh-blog.md>) by an ability to also inject another agents, configure them, and run OpenTelemetry collectors in different setups and configurations.
+Finally, I decided to use Kubernetes to run sample applications as microservices and to expand capabilities of my auto-instrumentation tool for AppDynamics agents described in my [previous blog](</appd-mwh-blog>) by an ability to also inject another agents, configure them, and run OpenTelemetry collectors in different setups and configurations.

 Then, each lab scenario is simply described by single `values.yaml` file for Helm deployment, while the application workloads stay the same.
 Much easier.

 ## Interested in trying yourselves?

 We are going to start with a simple scenario today – one Java microservice, OpenTelemetry collector, and connect it to AppDynamics cSaaS controller.
-The following diagram shows what we are going to try to achieve.
+The following diagram shows what we are going to achieve.

 ![](<../images/mwh-otel-1/agt-appd-hybrid.drawio.svg>)